Confident speaking

 • Lacking confidence or being unmemorable when making a first impression

 Voice and communication training can be a useful tool to help you gain confidence in professional and social situations, and even gain respect if you feel that you are mistreated or wrongly perceived for how you sound.
 This can be done by combining a variety of techniques that help you adjust to particular situations while still reflecting your own individuality.
 I use audio/video recordings to help make you aware of your speaking habits and help you to begin to modify your speech.
 From there, you can learn techniques and strategies to practice and use in the moment so that your message becomes more effective and important to your listener.
+Clinical hypnosis is also a tool I use to help you prepare for a particular speaking situation, which is often done for public speakers, performers, and elite athletes as well.

 Quick tips